anthonyrisinger/cga/9/cga+11.md

     return psi_evolved
 ```

 These implementations show that GA provides conceptual unification at the cost of additional operations.
-The choice depends on whether architectural clarity and geometric insight justify the computational overhead for your specific application.
+The choice depends on whether architectural clarity and geometric insight justify the computational overhead for specific applications.

 #### Quantum Field Theory Connections